What is Autocratic Leadership? – Definition, Characteristics, and Examples

 • An autocratic leader can or might dictate the operation the way he or she finds fit with their own set of work methods, processes, etc.

-Autocratic leadership exists in the first place because there is a massive need for it to fill the shortcomings of other leadership styles in specific cases.
+Autocratic leadership exists in the first place because it is needed to fill the shortcomings of other leadership styles in specific cases.

 This kind of leadership is widely adapted in one way or another in an organization.
 You can also see certain highlighted traits or qualities adapted by leaders of all kinds.

-When Organizations Adapt And Implement Autocratic Leadership Style?
+When do Organizations Adapt And Implement an Autocratic Leadership Style?

 To begin with, adapting autocratic leadership is mostly a last resort for any organization.